French art: Baroque and Classicism

-In the decorative arts, France pursued a state-impulsed policy favourising new state-owned or supervised factories to rivalize with Italian, Flemish and Dutch productions: Nevers and Rouen faience factories, though private, were first granted royal monopolies in 1603 and 1647 respectively.
+In the decorative arts, France pursued a state-impulsed policy favouring new state-owned or supervised factories to rival Italian, Flemish and Dutch productions: Nevers and Rouen faience factories, though private, were first granted royal monopolies in 1603 and 1647 respectively.
 They produced fine earthenware inspired from Italian and Asiatic styles and under Louis XIV worked extensively for the French crown.
 The Gobelins Manufactory in Paris, founded in 1601 with the support of Henry IV, was purchased by minister Jean-Baptiste Colbert on behalf of the French crown in 1662 and reorganized.
-It soon produced the most refined tapestries of Europe, while France also became the foremost European center for cabinetmaking and furniture production thanks to the ébénistes André-Charles Boulle (who invented the Boulle work style of furinturemaking, an inlay of tortoiseshell, brass and pewter into ebony) and Pierre Gole, who helped establish the fashionable Louis XIV style.
+It soon produced the most refined tapestries of Europe, while France also became the foremost European center for cabinetmaking and furniture production thanks to the ébénistes André-Charles Boulle (who invented the Boulle work style of furnituremaking, an inlay of tortoiseshell, brass and pewter into ebony) and Pierre Gole, who helped establish the fashionable Louis XIV style.